javierbrea/personal-website/README.md

 Using the `npm run test:e2e:ci` command the application is built, served and Cypress tests are ran.

-> Caveat: `test:e2e:ci` command should be executed only on same Linux OS than used in the Travis.ci pipeline, as it compares image snapshots that could defer depending of the OS in which they were generated.
+> Caveat: `test:e2e:ci` command should be executed only on same Linux OS than used in the pipeline, as it compares image snapshots that could defer depending of the OS in which they were generated.
 Use a docker command as described in previous chapter for running e2e tests or disable visual tests.

 #### Visual regression tests

-The `npm run test:e2e` command should be executed only on same Linux OS than used in the Travis.ci pipeline, as it compares image snapshots that could defer depending of the OS in which they were generated.
+The `npm run test:e2e` command should be executed only on same Linux OS than used in the pipeline, as it compares image snapshots that could defer depending of the OS in which they were generated.
 Use the `docker-compose run npm-command npm run test:e2e` command in order to avoid possible conflicts with the CI/CD tool, or disable visual regression tests locally setting the environment variable `CYPRESS_VISUAL_TESTS` to `false`.

 ```bash
 docker-compose run command npm install